APEX Award Winners

 Lynn, MA

 “It is often said that a picture is worth 1,000 words, and that is surely the case with this entry.
 The Masters Journal photographers instantly transport viewers to the verdant oasis of the August National Golf club.
 The photos show lush greenery, stone bridges, rippled water features, and sculpted sand traps--all against the backdrop of the stately white clubhouse with its two-tiered porches, cupola and crow’s nest.
-A featured article highlights each hole from the view of the current #1 player, Scottie Scheffler, with photography showing the flora surrounding the hole--from bright pink azaleas to blue-green chinese fir trees.
+A featured article highlights each hole from the view of the current #1 player, Scottie Scheffler, with photography showing the flora surrounding the hole--from bright pink azaleas to blue-green Chinese fir trees.
 And the photos of players give viewers the sense of action, quiet and joy that are all part of the Masters experience.”

 Jason Brauncowski